-Fourth, the failure of the adjustment policies, that have been effectively undertaken in the highly indebted countries, may have an explanation in populist practices, but its main cause is the self-defeating character of adjustment when the external debt is too high.
+Third, the failure of the adjustment policies, that have been effectively undertaken in the highly indebted countries, may have an explanation in populist practices, but its main cause is the self-defeating character of adjustment when the external debt is too high.
+Since the private sector in the highly indebted countries was able to transfer the foreign debt almost entirely to the public sector, the payment of interests on this debt, the real devaluations of the local currency that increase the public debt, and the reduction of real tax revenues due to the acceleration of inflation (Tanzi effect) aggregate the fiscal crisis, turn partially ineffective or self-defeating the efforts to reduce the public deficit.

-Fifth, fiscal and monetary adjustment policies, designed to create a trade surplus that permit to pay the interest of the debt, reduce imports, represent a huge transference of real resources, and have as consequence the long term reduction in the saving and investment capacity of the country.
+Fourth, fiscal and monetary adjustment policies, designed to create a trade surplus that permit to pay the interest of the debt, reduce imports, represent a huge transference of real resources, and have as consequence the long term reduction in the saving and investment capacity of the country.

-Sixth, the real devaluations of the local currency, that is necessary to achieve high trade surpluses, accelerate strongly the prevalent high inflation rates, that are subsequently inertialized through formal and informal indexation systems.
+Fifth, the real devaluations of the local currency, that are necessary to achieve high trade surpluses, accelerate strongly the prevalent high inflation rates, that are subsequently inertialized through formal and informal indexation systems.